centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ![image](../assets/alerts/resources-status/resources-status-listing.png)

-It's possible to sort by the column of your choice.
+It's possible to add, remove and sort by the column of your choice.

 ![image](../assets/alerts/resources-status/resources-status-listing-order.gif)